vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 ## Committers

-Committers have the permision to merge code in GrimoireLab.
-Committers can be for all GrimoireLab, or for specific repositories.
+Committers have permission to merge code in GrimoireLab.
+Committers can be for all GrimoireLab or specific repositories.

 New committers will be proposed by committers, and accepted (granted committer rights) by an action vote among committers (see below).
-Developers can apporach committers to ask to be proposed as comitter.
+Developers can approach committers to ask to be proposed as a committer.
-Main rule for acceptance of new committers will be their merits on the project, including past contributions and expertise.
+The main rule for acceptance of new committers will be their merits on the project, including past contributions and expertise.

 Committers may resign if they are no longer involved enough in the project.
 Committers can also propose the removal of other committer rights, in case they are no longer involved in the project.
-For being removed, after the proposal there will be an action voting among committers, except for the one being proposed to be removed.
+For being removed, after the proposal, there will be active voting among committers, except for the one being proposed to be removed.

 The current list of committers is (GitHub handles):